iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 5. It applies naturally to systems with generalization.
 6. It shares many of the *analytical guarantees* of the best possible optimistic algorithm!

-I think the most surprising out of these observations is point (6), which has only been realised in the last few years.
+The most surprising of these observations is point (6).
-People had tried Thompson sampling because it was easy and seemed to work well... but now we're starting to understand *why* it works and also provide some really solid **guarantees**.
+People had tried Thompson sampling because it was easy and seemed to work well...
+Yet only in the last few years have people started to understand *why* it works and to work out **guarantees**.

-To see why this is the case, the key observation is that conditional on any data $H_t$ the true function $ f^* $ and the *imagined* function $ f_t $ are drawn from exactly the same distribution.
+The key observation is that, conditional on any data $H_t,$ the true function $ f^* $ and the *imagined* function $ f_t $ are drawn from exactly the same distribution.
 This means that:

 $$ \mathbb{E}[ f^*(x^*)] = \mathbb{E} \left[ \mathbb{E}[ f^*(x^*) | H_t] \right]=
    \mathbb{E} \left[ \mathbb{E}[ f_t(x_t) | H_t ] \right] = \mathbb{E}[ f_t(x_t)] $$

-This relationship allows us to convert a statement about an unknown optimal reward of an action we'll never know into a standard estimation problem at the action we do actually choose $ f_t(x_t) $.
+This relationship allows us to convert a statement about an unknown optimal reward of an action we'll never know into a standard estimation problem at the action we choose $ f_t(x_t) $.

 $$ f^*(x^*) - f^*(x_t) = \underbrace{f_t(x_t) - f^*(x_t)}_{\text{Concentrates with data}} + \underbrace{f^*(x^*) - f(x_t)}_{\mathbb{E} = 0 \text{ by construction}} $$

-Following through exactly the same type of analysis as for the UCB-style we recover the same regret bounds for independent $K$-armed bandit:
+Following through the same type of analysis as for UCB we recover the same regret bounds for independent $K$-armed bandits:

 $$ {\rm Regret}(T, \pi) = O(\sqrt{KT}) $$